cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityphysicalagent.md

-# Get-CohesityPhysicalAgentStatus
+# Get-CohesityPhysicalAgent

 ## SYNOPSIS
-Gets a list of the agent status of physical servers.
+Gets a list of the registered physical agents with their information.

 ## SYNTAX

 ```
-Get-CohesityPhysicalAgentStatus [<CommonParameters>]
+Get-CohesityPhysicalAgent [<CommonParameters>]
 ```

 ## DESCRIPTION
-Gets a list of the agent status of physical servers.
+Gets a list of the registered physical agents with their information.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-CohesityPhysicalAgentStatus
+Get-CohesityPhysicalAgent
 ```

-Returns the agent status of physcial servers.
+Gets a list of the registered physical agents with their information.

 ## PARAMETERS